Teacher in Charge: N. Dow.

-Recommended Prior LearningThe BCS Level 1 Science course, or higher.
+Recommended Prior LearningThe BCS1 or ESP1 course.
 However, if you are really keen and are willing to work hard, we will consider you.

 Chemistry is a fascinating subject because of its history, the beauty of its logic and its multitude of applications.